canada-ca/digital-playbook-guide-numerique/en/2-build-in-accessibility-from-start.md

 **[TODO: Identify related guidelines in format "\#.\# Guideline name (Principle #: Principle name)"]**

-## 2.1 Build for those with the greatest needs and it will work for everyone else
+## 2.1 Build for those with the greatest needs and it will work for everyone else (draft)

 The Government of Canada is committed to ensuring that a high level of accessibility is applied uniformly across its service delivery channels.
 Technologies and standards are constantly evolving and accessibility plays a major role in making the Government of Canada more effective and inclusive.
 A more consistent, convenient, clear, and easy user experience when using government services online builds trust.